dbolotov/amelie/README.md

 About
 -----

-anode implements anomaly detection with Gaussian probability functions, as described in the Coursera [Machine Learning Course](https://www.coursera.org/learn/machine-learning).
+`amelie` implements anomaly detection with normal probability functions and maximum likelihood estimates.
+The package follows the approach described in Andrew Ng's [course on machine learning](https://www.coursera.org/learn/machine-learning).

 Current version: 0.0.0.9000 (IN DEVELOPMENT)